-Before choosing a PEO, business owners should factor in whether the PEO offers these five lesser-known, performance-boosting services:
+When considering the benefits of a PEO, business owners should also weigh whether the PEO offers these six lesser-known, performance-boosting services:

 Structuring Compensation Programs